List of commercial space stations: Haven-1

-In May 2023, Vast announced that they had purchased a SpaceX Falcon 9 launch for the Haven-1 space station.
-Originally targeted for launch as early as August 2025, the station is now scheduled to launch in May 2026.
+In May 2023, Vast announced that they had purchased a SpaceX Falcon 9 launch for Haven-1, a small space station that will be a testbed for Haven-2.
+Originally targeted for launch as early as August 2025, the station is now scheduled to launch in Q1 2027.

 Haven-2

 In October 2024, Vast announced Haven-2, a planned successor to Haven-1.
 It's intended to be much larger than Haven-1, with modular assembly and the intention of replacing the International Space Station.
-The first module of Haven-2 is expected to be launched by SpaceX Starship in 2028, if the station is approved during the second phase of NASA's Commercial LEO Destinations program in 2026.
+The first module of Haven-2 is expected to be launched by SpaceX Falcon Heavy in 2028, if the station is approved during the second phase of NASA's Commercial LEO Destinations program in 2026.

+Thunderbird Station

+On December 17th, 2025, Max Space announced that due to NASA's revisions of the Commercial LEO Destinations program, they were proposing a single launch space station based around their inflatable habitat technology.
+The station would expand to a volume of 350 cubic meters once in orbit.
+The station as proposed would be designed to support four people as well as allowing for continuous habitation utilizing a pair of docking ports, allowing for resupply, crew rotation, and other visiting vehicles.

 Canceled

 Bigelow Aerospace space station

 Bigelow Aerospace proposed an expandable space station for commercial use.
-Air would have be pumped into the station to inflate each piece once they arrived on orbit.
+Air would have been pumped into the station to inflate each piece once they arrived on orbit.
 Bigelow ceased operations in 2020.

 Northrop Grumman

 Northrop Grumman Commercial Space Station concept, featured at IAC 2022.

 In December 2021, Northrop Grumman signed a Space Act Agreement with NASA under the Commercial Low-Earth Orbit Development program for $125.6 million to design a commercial free-flying space station in low Earth orbit (LEO).
 Northrop Grumman had a web page describing their "vision for space-as-a-service" which "focuses on delivering an accessible, full-service commercial space station in Low-Earth Orbit (LEO) that will continue the work of the International Space Station (ISS), while expanding across multiple markets to provide optimized and tailored support for a new commercial economy."
 Northrop Grumman was partnering with Rhodium Scientific on bio-tech and bio-pharma research in low-earth orbit.

 In October 2023, Northrop-Grumman announced that they would abandon the concept and instead join forces on Voyager's Starlab space station.